 This web site contains information about our publications and public service video programs.
-We invite interested readers to order copies of books from Amazon.com.
+We invite interested readers to order copies of our books from Amazon.com.
+Search on the book title.
 Libraries and book sellers may order copies at wholesale discount directly from the publisher.
-Email: email@example.com or call 716-810-2726
+Email: firstname.lastname@example.org or call 716-810-2726

 Biography of a registered nurse who circumvented the Nazi and communist regimes to help people in need.
 This is a story about a Polish nurse, Hanna Chrzanowska (1902 -1973).
 Hanna was a great Polish patriot.
 During the Second World War, her tireless work with the homeless and refugees in Kraków significantly avoided mass hunger and outright starvation in the over-crowded city.
 After the war, Hanna, established and coordinated Catholic Parish Nursing in communist Poland.
 She worked for most of her professional life as a qualified nursing instructor in the field of community nursing, in schools of nursing in Poland.
 She is a model for today's generation of nurses and healthcare workers.